earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-02-landsat-cloud-masks.md

-Next, you will load the landsat bands that you worked with previously in your homework.
+Next, you will load and plot landsat data.
+If you are completing the earth analytics course, you have worked with these data already in your homework.

 {:.input}